Header image

 Contributors

-The Black College bus tour is made possible through the support and contributions of the following organizations and individuals:
+The Historically Black College tour is made possible through the support and contributions of the following organizations and individuals.
+This list consist of past and present contributors:

 • Frank Loomis Palmer Fund